Showing posts with label Maths. Show all posts

 Could 0 = 1 – 1 + 1 – 1 + ... = 1 be a true contradiction?

-In order to think about that question logically, should we use paraconsistent logic?
+And in order to think about that question logically, should we use paraconsistent logic?

 (d) my answers